Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 name: code-review

-description: Reviews code for quality and security issues
+description: Check code quality and security

 ---

-When reviewing code, check for:
+When reviewing code, check:

 1. Code structure and readability